Qubicus/rafal_repo/README.md

 Hi All !

 Im trying to sort out hoow does the github wokr.
-Looks Like pretty handy tool :)
+Looks like pretty handy tool :)